anton-dzodzikov/lightprocessing/readme.md

-# Operation Repository
+# Lightprocessing Framework

-Service for operation types storing
+Framework for operations processing

 ## Build and run